Donald Machholz: Career

 He spent more than 9,000 hours comet hunting in a career spanning over 50 years.
-These comets include the periodic comets 96P/Machholz, 141P/Machholz, the non-periodic C/2004 Q2 (Machholz) that were visible with binoculars in the northern sky in 2004 and 2005, C/2010 F4 (Machholz), and C/2018 V1 (Machholz-Fujikawa-Iwamoto) In 1985, comet Machholz 1985-e, was discovered using a homemade cardboard telescope with a wide aperture, 10 inches across, that gave it a broader field of view than most commercial telescopes.
+These comets include the periodic comets 96P/Machholz, 141P/Machholz, the non-periodic comets, C/1978 R3 (Machholz), C/2004 Q2 (Machholz) that were visible with binoculars in the northern sky in 2004 and 2005, C/2010 F4 (Machholz), and C/2018 V1 (Machholz-Fujikawa-Iwamoto) In 1985, comet Machholz 1985-e, was discovered using a homemade cardboard telescope with a wide aperture, 10 inches across, that gave it a broader field of view than most commercial telescopes.
 Machholz utilized a variety of methods in his comet discoveries, in 1986 using 29×130 binoculars he discovered 96P/Machholz.

 Machholz was one of the inventors of the Messier Marathon, which is a race to observe all the Messier objects in a single night.

 Asteroid 245983 Machholz, discovered by Kazimieras Černis, was named in honor of Machholz in November 2017.